ApostolosTsimogiannis/DS.2/Manual/README.md

 <br>

-Once the shafts are fitted with the right tolerance, other parts can be fitted now like the motor and tail belt guide pulleys and all the servo supports.
+Once the shafts are fitted, other parts can be fitted like the motor and tail belt guide pulleys and all the servo supports.
 <br>
 <br>
 The choice of plate/servo supports depends on the servo set used.
 Refer to the part list to identify parts numbers for 15mm, 20mm and mixed 15-20mm setups.